 At COMO, there are no prerequisites and prior fitness levels for women to join the Prenatal and Postnatal Yoga classes.
 However, Sarah encourages women to wait until the first trimester has passed to attend classes.

 “In those first key weeks, the biggest changes are happening in your body and your baby’s development.
 You feel fatigued and should listen to your body,” she says.

-To make the practice safe for pregnant mothers certain guidelines will have to be followed, which typically differentiates prenatal yoga from the regular variation.
+To make the practice safe for pregnant mothers, certain guidelines will have to be followed, which typically differentiate prenatal yoga from the regular variation.
 They are detailed below: